 Doctoral Program (Psy.D.) in School Psychology

 The Doctoral Program in School Psychology builds upon the Center's specialist program in school psychology and is approved by the Florida Department of Education (DOE).
-The doctoral curriculum meets the Florida state licensure requirements as both a school psychologist and a psychologist under Chapter 490, Florida Statutes.
-Moreover, the curriculum is consistent with the APA Accreditation Guidelines and Principles of the American Psychological Association (APA) and APA accreditation will be sought for the doctoral program following the enrollment of sufficient students at each level of matriculation, including candidacy status.
+The doctoral curriculum is designed to meet the Florida state licensure requirements as both a school psychologist and a psychologist under Chapter 490, Florida Statutes.
+Moreover, the curriculum is consistent with the APA Accreditation Guidelines and Principles of the American Psychological Association (APA) and APA accreditation is currently being sought.
 School psychology doctoral programs that earn APA accreditation are eligible for NASP program approval and will be sought by the program faculty.

 Who should enroll?

 The doctoral program welcomes individuals with a bachelor's or master's degree in psychology or a specialist degree in school psychology.
 Those who hold the bachelor's degree must have completed a minimum of 18 credit hours in psychology.
 All applicants must demonstrate scholastic ability and interpersonal skills to be an effective psychological practitioner in the schools.

 School psychology is consistently ranked among the top careers.
 The 2012-2013 Occupational Outlook Handbook, published by the U.S. Department of Labor, projects psychology job growth to increase by 12%.
 Moreover, according to US News 25 Best Jobs of 2013, school psychology is the 14th best job and is projected to grow by 22% by the year 2020 with an unemployment rate of 1.4%, indicating that school psychology is a promising occupation (Graves, 2013).

 |PSYCHOLOGICAL FOUNDATIONS||Total: 25.5|

 |PSY 8100||Development: Child and Adolescent||1.5|